 There is also a tractor ride which is an additional £2 per person and provides a 15-minute circuit ride of the fields.

-Further information for visiting the Mayfield Lavender Field
+Further information for visiting the Mayfield Lavender Field, London

 The Mayfield Lavender Farm is accessible for disabled people, disabled parking and toilets are available, and there no steps throughout the fields, however at times the ground can be slightly uneven.

-You are not allowed pick or cut the lavender at the Mayfield Lavender Fields like you can at some farms.
+You are not allowed to pick or cut the lavender at the Mayfield Lavender Fields as you can at some farms.
 If you want any lavender to take home, this must be purchased from the lavender shop.

 There are bees, hundreds of bees, in all areas of the Lavender fields, they are completely harmless if you leave them alone.
 Please do not try to scare them, shoe them, or push them away, they are simply there doing their job.
 They will not bother you unless you bother them.
 Take time to have a look at them, they are just as beautiful and interesting as the lavender they are working in.